andreasoprani/T2VT-RL/README.md

 Parameters:

 ```
---exp_type (str): experiment type.
+--exp_type (str): experiment type ("linear", "sin" or "polynomial").
---gen_samples (bool): to perform samples generation or not.
+--gen_samples (bool): to perform samples generation or not, default=False, sources are already present.
 --max_iter_gen (int): number of iterations for samples generation.
---mgvt_1 (bool): to perform MGVT with 1 posterior component or not.
+--mgvt_1 (bool): to perform MGVT with 1 posterior component or not, default=True.
---mgvt_3 (bool): to perform MGVT with 3 posterior components or not.
+--mgvt_3 (bool): to perform MGVT with 3 posterior components or not, default=True.
---t2vt_1 (bool): to perform T2VT with 1 posterior component or not.
+--t2vt_1 (bool): to perform T2VT with 1 posterior component or not, default=True.
---t2vt_3 (bool): to perform T2VT with 3 posterior components or not.
+--t2vt_3 (bool): to perform T2VT with 3 posterior components or not, default=True.
---max_iter (int): number of iterations for algorithms test (-1 for default).
+--max_iter (int): number of iterations for algorithms test, -1 for default.
---temporal_bandwidth (float in [0,1]): temporal bandwidth for T2VT (-1 for default).
+--temporal_bandwidth (float in [0,1]): temporal bandwidth for T2VT, -1 for default=0.3333.
+Note: in the "sin" experiment type, the t2vt results are stored in different directories depending on the temporal_bandwidth, mgvt doesn't take this detail into consideration, so mgvt results will be stored in the "sin" directory and it should be manually moved in order to plot the results and obtain the csvs.
---load_results (bool): used during testing to augment the number of seeds.
+--load_results (bool): used during testing to augment the number of seeds, default=false.
---n_jobs (int): number of jobs when parallelizing.
+--n_jobs (int): number of jobs when parallelizing, default=1.
 ```

 ### Three-room